MicrosoftDocs/fabric-docs/docs/get-started/item-ownership-take-over.md

 1. Select the activity created.

-1. Replace the connection in source and/or destination with the appropriate connection.
+1. Replace the connection in the source and/or destination with the appropriate connection.

    :::image type="content" source="./media/item-ownership-take-over/data-pipeline-replace-connection.png" alt-text="Screenshot showing how to add the appropriate connection in a pipeline.":::